All the materials needed to build your GOLLEY HOUSE are included in the basic kit. Each kit includes:

 The basic floor plan is open all the way to the roof providing up 16 feet of height.

-A loft is easily added providing additional living or storage space.
+A loft with 8 feet of standup headroom is easily added providing additional living or storage space.

 Basic Floor Plan

 Using Structural Insulating Panels (SIPs) creates a very tight insulated structure for energy efficiency and strength.
 The 30 SIPs used for the basic GOLLEY HOUSE include insulated walls, ceiling and floor.
 Structural Insulating Panels are constructed as a sandwich of Oriented Strand Board(OSB) and Encapsulated Polystyrene foam(EPS).
 The SIPs replace the traditional house framing creating a monocoque structure much like the frame of your car or the shell of an egg.
 The panels are joined with splines and nails then glued with injected foam sealing the panel joints creating an envelope with no openings except for the for window and doors.

 The panel thickness determines the R-value of the panel and because there is very little air infiltration it is easy to achieve a very energy efficient building.

 Zoning regulations may require that you place your GOLLEY HOUSE on a particular type of foundation.
 The type of foundation you choose can vary greatly in cost and provide different performance characteristics.